aayushah711/masai-sprint-4/README.md

-# masai-sprint-4
+# Payment management system
-Payment management system
+Designed to be simple and intuitive, this application helps you manage and track your daily expenses.